slobo/census-name-generator/README.md

-**This is currently broken because the census took down the data files.
-Bad gov!
-Bad!**

 census-name-generator
 ---------------------

 A brain-dead easy-to-use artificial name generator.
 Syntax looks like this:

-    namegen.pl [-d] <# of names>
+  namegen.pl [options]

+  Options:
+  -n --names     Number of names to generate
-        -d            Download name data from census (only need to do once)
+  -d --download  Download census name data
-        # of names    How many names to you need?
+  -r --ratio     Ratio of female vs male names as percentage (default 50) -? --help      Display this help and exit

 The script uses 2010 Census data to ensure a realistic distribution.  ("John Smith" is more likely than "Marcellus Wallace", but both are possible.)
 Distribution is 50/50 male to female, but can be configured in the script.

 Sample run:

-    % ./namegen.pl -d 10
+    $ ./namegen.pl -d
     Downloading last name census data...
 Done.
     Downloading female first name census data...
 Done.
     Downloading male first name census data...
 Done.

+    $ ./namegen.pl -n 10
     Samuel Bowman
     Sheila Gervais
     Edith Brown